Lean Cuisine

-Lean Cuisine is a brand of frozen entrées and dinners sold in the United States and Canada by Nestlé, and in Australia by Vesco (under a licensing agreement with Nestlé).
+Lean Cuisine is a brand of frozen entrées and dinners sold in the United States by Nestlé Prepared Foods, in Canada by Nestlé Canada, and in Australia by Vesco (under a licensing agreement with Nestlé).
 The brand began as low-fat, low-calorie versions of Stouffer's products.
 Today, Lean Cuisine includes traditional dinners, ethnic dishes, pizzas, whole-grain Spa Cuisine entreés, and panini.
-The headquarters of Lean Cuisine in the United States is located in Solon, Ohio, a suburb of Cleveland.
+The headquarters of Nestlé Prepared Foods is located in Solon, Ohio, a suburb of Cleveland.

-In February 2023, Nestle Canada announced their intentions to wind down and exit the frozen meals and pizza business in the Canadian market within the next six months.
+In February 2023, Nestlé Canada announced their intentions to wind down and exit the frozen meals and pizza business in the Canadian market within the next six months.
 Production and sales in the United States market are not affected by this decision and will continue.

 Overview and history

 Lean Cuisine was created in 1981 to provide a healthier alternative to Stouffer's frozen meals.
 It began with ten items and has expanded to include 100+ different meals.
 The brand name "Lean Cuisine" is considered by the FDA as a nutrient content claim, so all Lean Cuisine items are required to meet the "lean" criteria of less than 10 g fat, 4.5 g or less saturated fat, and less than 95 mg cholesterol.
 Lean Cuisine items are also calorie-controlled, with most items in the 200–300 calorie range, with a minimum of 140 calories and a maximum of 400 calories.

 A major competitor of Lean Cuisine is Healthy Choice, manufactured by Conagra Brands.
 It is required to meet "healthy" criteria by the FDA, since it includes "healthy" in its brand name.
 This includes a requirement to be below 480 mg of sodium in addition to fat, saturated fat, and cholesterol targets.
 Other competitors include Smart Ones, made by H. J. Heinz Company, and South Beach Diet, made by Kraft Heinz.
 There are also a number of store brand competitors, such as Safeway's Eating Right brand, Easy Meals and Optislim.

 Lean Cuisine sponsors Susan G. Komen for the Cure and America on the Move.